-A digital lending platform with a debt collection function allows you to speed up the processes of identifying debtors, managing debtor accounts, creating delinquency tickets, tracking and completing the collection process.
+A digital lending platform with a debt collection function allows you to speed up the processes of identifying debtors, managing debtor accounts, creating delinquency tickets, and tracking and completing the collection process.
 The system also allows you to track all of your employees’ communications with your customers and make changes or agree on new payment terms.

 • Analytics and Reporting

-This feature allows to visualize the data in a way that helps to manage the lending process efficiently.
+This feature allows to visualization of the data in a way that helps to manage the lending process efficiently.
 You can select which parameters are relevant depending on the type of lending, type of customers, business operations, and sources of collateral.
 These are the indicators that are usually measured and reflected in reports: Revenues and Gross Margin, Asset/Liability Ratio, Interest Coverage Ratio, Interest Expense, Total Asset Turnover and Total Loan Production, Closing Cycle Time, Yield Spread, Loan Origination Unit Cost, and Application Pass-Through Rate.

 • Customer Support